 Yesterday, on December 5, the Bill underwent Second Reading and has now been referred to the provincial government's Standing Committee on Justice Policy.
 At the moment, the Committee has not indicated if it will hold public consultations related to this matter.
 However, anyone is free to make a written submission to the Committee and request an opportunity to give an oral deputation.
-(The OAA is currently preparing its own response in praise of Bill 157, and encourages others to voice their strong support.)
+(The OAA is currently preparing its own response in strong support of Bill 157.)